51 cool things to know about Super Bowl LI

 About the commercials

-22. This year, a 30-second commercial during the Super Bowl will reportedly cost between $5 million and $5.5 million.
+22. This year, a 30-second commercial during the Super Bowl reportedly costs between $5 million and $5.5 million.

-23. The median annual household income in the United States is about $55,000, which amounts to about .3 seconds of Super Bowl air time.
+23. The median annual household income in the United States is about $55,000, which amounts to about .3 seconds of Super Bowl airtime.

-24. The surprise is sort of ruined these days, because so many of the commercials are released ahead of time.
+24. The surprise of the ads is sort of ruined these days because so many of the commercials are released ahead of time.

 25. So far, people are talking about Budweiser's immigration-themed spot...